Operational guide and checklist

 - minimise non-essential travel – consider remote options first

 - minimise the number of people travelling together in any one vehicle, using fixed travel partners, increasing ventilation when possible and avoiding sitting face-to-face

 - ensure drivers and passengers maintain good hygiene and wash their hands regularly

-- cleaning shared vehicles between shifts or on handover
+- clean shared vehicles between shifts or on handover

 - where workers are required to stay away from home, centrally logging the stay and making sure any overnight accommodation meets physical distancing guidelines

-Please refer to local advice and measures for up to date guidance in your area.
+Please refer to COVID-19 Protection Levels for up to date guidance in your area.

 The following measures should be considered: